Egyptian Islamist group to rally against protest law

 Al-Gamaa al-Islamiya, an ally of Mursi's Muslim Brotherhood, was once an armed group, blamed for the murder of at least 58 tourists in an attack in Luxor in 1997.
 The group later gave up violence.

 Since Mursi's ouster, the authorities have repeatedly used force to break up demonstrations by Islamists.
-Hundreds of people have been killed in the violence and many others were arrested in a security crackdown.
+Many hundreds of people have been killed in the violence.

-A pro-Mursi Islamist alliance plans to rally on Friday to protest against what it calls violations against female protesters.
-It has called on all Egyptians to protest next week in support of detainees who have been arrested in the crackdown.

 Street protests have been a strong driver for government change in Egypt.
 In 2011, mass demonstrations led to the end of President Hosni Mubarak's three decades in power.
 Over a year later the army, prompted by mass protests, overthrew Mursi, the country's first democratically elected leader.